gbmhunter/blog/content/electronics/components/inductors.md

 ## Disadvantages

-* Air-cored inductors have to have more  and/or larger turns to acheive the same inductance value as a ferro-magnetic core.
+* Air-cored inductors have to have more  and/or larger turns to achieve the same inductance value as a ferro-magnetic core.
 This is because **ferro-magnetic cores have a higher permeability than air**.
-* Air-cored inductaors radiate more electromagnetic fields over a wider area, and also pickup more radiation.
+* Air-cored inductors radiate more electromagnetic fields over a wider area, and also pickup more radiation.
 This is because ferro-magnetic-cores constrain the magnetic field lines better.

 ## Ferrite Beads